Social Security Benefits

 When Benefit Payments Start

 Retirement Insurance Benefits—Retirement insurance benefits are available to covered workers as early as age 62.
 See Computation of Social Security Benefits, above, for information about the reduction for drawing benefits before full retirement age.

 When children and a spouse caring for these children are eligible for benefits, their payments usually can start the first month in which the worker is entitled to benefits.
 Benefits to each child continue until he or she reaches 18, or up to age 19 if still a full-time secondary school student unless he/she marries at an earlier age.
 Benefits to a child disabled before 22 continue as long as the child is disabled.
-Benefits to the spouse continue until the youngest child reaches 16 or marries younger.
+Benefits to the spouse continue until the youngest child reaches 16.
 The benefit amount is not reduced if the spouse is under full retirement age.